camunda-community-hub/zeebe-client-node-js/README.md

 _Note: this behaviour is for the ZBWorker only.
 The ZBBatchWorker does not manage this._

 When a task handler throws an unhandled exception, the library will fail the job.
 Zeebe will then retry the job according to the retry settings of the task.
-Sometimes you want to halt the entire workflow so you can investigate.
-To have the library cancel the workflow on an unhandled exception, pass in `{failWorkflowOnException: true}` to the `createWorker` call:
+Sometimes you want to halt the entire process so you can investigate.
+To have the library cancel the process on an unhandled exception, pass in `{failProcessOnException: true}` to the `createWorker` call:

 ```typescript
 const { ZBClient } = require('zeebe-node')